Welcome to David Griesinger's home page!

 Alas, the paper went over like a lead balloon.
 It was way too dry, and it seemed no one understood how it could possibly be relevant to hall design.
 So I quickly re-did the paper I was to present in Seville the next week to answer the many questions I received after the one in Madrid.
 The powerpoints for this presentation are here: "Why do concert halls sound different – and how can we design them to sound better?"
 Hopefully this gets the ideas across better.

 At the request of a reader I have put the sound files associated with the lecture at the RADIS conference which followed ICA2004.
 "The sound files for RADIS2004" These include several (pinna-less) binaural recordings from opera houses, and both music and speech convolved with impulse responses published by Beranek.
+The lecture slides can be found with the following link: Slides for RADS2004

 David Griesinger is a physicist who works in the field of sound and music.
 Starting in his undergraduate years at Harvard he worked as a recording engineer, through which he learned of the tremendous importance of room acoustics in recording technique.
 After finishing his PhD in Physics (the Mösbauer Effect in Zinc 67) he developed one of the first digital reverberation devices.
 The product eventually became the Lexicon 224 reverberator.
 Since then David has been the principle scientist at Lexicon, and is chiefly responsible for the algorithm design that goes into their reverberation and surround sound products.
 He also has conducted research into the perception and measurement of the acoustical properties of concert halls and opera houses, and is the designer of the LARES reverberation enhancement system.